 I’d say to anyone who had the cash, buy this car and drive it a few tankfuls a year.
 It’s pretty rare – they only made a few thousand of them.
 It would really mark out high days and holidays.
 Perhaps taking it on a two-week tour would be a good way to use it.
 The Detroit Americo-Victorian interior would make for a good-humoured and jolly trip from destination to destination.

 Counterpoint now.
 Without taking anything away from the Imperial’s charm, I can see that what is appealing about the car is not unique to it.
 I imagine many of the other 5.5 metre -plus cars would offer the same sense of McMansion-on-wheels grandeur.
 I also can’t detect any qualitative difference between this and smaller American cars of the same era, there’s just more detailing (like the 12 buttons).

 When you close the door, the door feels big but it feels hollow.
 Close the door of the much-smaller Mercedes C-123, for example and you sense good fit and tight tolerances and solidity.
 An Alfa Romeo Giulia of 1975 feels more solid too.

 What kind of choice is that though.
 I don’t want to fetishise door-slam haptics – the Le Baron is definitely a more comfortable vehicle to sit in; it’s fast enough too.
-It has presence, as Paul Niedermeyer writes here.
+It has presence.
 The fine-engineered Mercedes door-slam experience won’t add one cubic centimetre to the car’s interior space or get you there faster.
 Interestingly, though this fine door-clunk served as a hook to snag movers and shakers, people who didn’t feel like they needed an excess of detailing and instead wanted less but better.